5th Grade Dyslexic/ADHD Curriculum Bundle

-Designed for fifth graders who have signs of, or have been diagnosed with, dyslexia.
+Designed for fifth graders who have signs of, or have been diagnosed with, dyslexia or ADHD.
 These journals help students learn using a fun approach.
 We’ve included our Dyslexia Games curriculum program as a therapeutic intervention for dyslexic and struggling learners.
 All of our materials use a dyslexia-friendly font and are designed with dyslexic students in mind, though any child can use them.

 Lessons are easy to plan and prepare.
 Each day students will complete different learning activities within these journals.
 They can work independently, in a small group, or as a full class.
 Our journals are easy to adapt to the individual needs of each student as well.
 An entire school year of creative and interactive learning ready to go for your classroom.